tutao/tutanota/README.md

 * An up-to-date version of git is installed
 * An up-to-date version of node js is installed

+If you have gulp globally installed you may use `build.sh` to build a electron application.

 Build steps:

-1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`
+1. Build Tutanota web client using the instructions above.
-2. Switch into the tutanota directory: `cd tutanota/`
+2. Copy the 2 files under electron folder into the build directory.
-3. Checkout latest release (currently 2.14.4): `git checkout tutanota-release-2.14.4`
-4. Run `./build.sh`
+3. Change directory to the build directory.
+4. Install dependencies: `npm install`
-5. Switch into the build directory: `cd web/build`
+5. Use the following commands to run or build the application:

-6. You can build for different OS using the following commands:
+`npm run start`

-npm run build_linux
+`npm run build_linux`
-npm run build_mac
+`npm run build_mac`
-npm run build_win
+`npm run build_win`

-7. You can find the build under `release-builds` folder

 ## Building and running your own Tutanota Android app